model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 contract, Kani throws an error.

-For **write sets** Kani relies on CBMC. `modifies` clauses (whether derived from types of from explicit clauses) are emitted from the compiler as GOTO contracts in the artifact.
+For **write sets** Kani relies on CBMC. `modifies` clauses (whether derived from types or from explicit clauses) are emitted from the compiler as GOTO contracts in the artifact.
 Then the driver invokes `goto-instrument` with the name of the GOTO-level function names to enforce or replace the memory contracts.
 The compiler communicates the names of the function via harness metadata.